cshum/sublevelup/README.md

 There is also no reason not to utilise tables since they serve the exact same purpose.
 Hence the table-based sublevel.

 Atomic batched write works across table-based sublevels, given most SQL databases support transactions across tables.

-[MyDOWN](https://github.com/cshum/mydown) for example, a MySQL backend that exposes a LevelDOWN compatible factory, where `levelup()` specifies table as location argument:
+[MyDOWN](https://github.com/cshum/mydown) for example, a MySQL backend suits well as a table-based sublevel.

 ```js
 var sublevel = require('sublevelup');